Fidaeic/pca_tools/README.md

 This repository is dedicated to the development of a comprehensive Principal Component Analysis (PCA) framework specifically designed for Multivariate Statistical Process Control (MSPC).
 The primary goal of this framework is to provide a robust set of tools that enable users to effectively train PCA models and compute critical statistics, namely Hotelling's T^2 and the Squared Prediction Error (SPE), which are essential for anomaly detection in dynamic processes.

+This project builds upon the foundational work described in the following studies:

+- Ferrer, A. (2007).
+Multivariate statistical process control based on principal component analysis (MSPC-PCA): Some reflections and a case study in an autobody assembly process.
+Quality Engineering, 19(4), 311-325.

+- Ferrer, A. (2014).
+Latent structures-based multivariate statistical process control: A paradigm shift.
+Quality Engineering, 26(1), 72-91.

 ## Features

 - **PCA Model Training**: Offers a streamlined process for training PCA models tailored for MSPC, ensuring that the models capture the essential variance within the process data.